Site Address: 8735 N Lombard

 - Jim Schaller - North Portland Business Association

 The advisory committee developed a Request for Qualifications for site development.
-The initial selection, St. John's Alley, was unable to move forward with their proposed plan and withdrew from the site in December 2012.
-The committee then met with the next highest scoring submission, 2/3rds Project, which proposes a mixed use development with a variety of retail, office, and residential spaces.
+The initial selection, St. Johns Alley, was unable to move forward with their proposed plan and withdrew from consideration in December 2012.
+The committee then met with the next highest scoring submission, 2/3rds Project, which proposed a mixed use development with a variety of retail, office, and residential spaces.

 City of Portland and 2/3rds Project entered into a Memorandum of Understanding in March 2013.